GFore/dc-React-Scoreboard/README.md

 - Click a timestamp to delete it
 - Add a Reset button that clears list and adds current timestamp

+### 2) Walky Talky
+ASSIGNMENT:
+- Show user a text input and a div
+- As the user types in the text input, the text appears in the div
+- Use three components:
+  - InputBox
+  - OutputBox
+  - TranslationApp (that wraps around the other two components)

+STRETCH:
+- Upper-caser: as the user types, make the output show the text in upper case
+- Leet-speaker: as the user types, make the output show the text in leet speak

 ## Learn More
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).